p-wegner/coding-aider/.coding-aider-plans/aider_sidecar_mode.md

    - Enable future reactive/interactive features
    - Maintain backward compatibility
    - Work with both native and Docker execution
+## Parsing Aider Output
+On Startup: aider is ready as soon as an empty line is received on the output stream On Command Execution: aider will finish its command with a "> " line on the output stream

 ## Additional Notes and Constraints
 - Must preserve existing CommandExecutor functionality